 Professor Gina Awoko Higginbottom MBE

-Emeritus Professor Ethnicity & Health, University of Nottingham, Co-Convener ICCHNR, NIHR Fellows Mentor, Formerly Canada Research Chair, UoA, International Research Consultant.
+Emeritus Professor Ethnicity and Health, University of Nottingham, Co-Convener ICCHNR, NIHR Fellows Mentor.
+Formerly Canada Research Chair, UoA, International Research Consultant.

 I was awarded an MBE the Queen's Birthday Honours list in 1998 for services to health promotion and young people.